ufukty/gohandlers/docs/articles/basic/getting-started.md

 Building HTTP APIs in Go is powerful, but repetitive boilerplate often sneaks into your handlers, validation, and routing setup.
 Wouldn't it be great if you could automate away that tedious code?

-Meet **gohandlers**, your new best friend for creating robust, maintainable, and boilerplate-free Go APIs.
+Meet **Gohandlers**, your new best friend for creating robust, maintainable, and boilerplate-free Go APIs.

-This comprehensive, friendly guide will help you quickly and confidently get started with gohandlers, step-by-step.
+This comprehensive, friendly guide will help you quickly and confidently get started with Gohandlers, step-by-step.
 Let's dive right in!

 ---

-## ✨ What is gohandlers, Anyway?
+## ✨ What is Gohandlers, Anyway?

-**gohandlers** is a code-generation tool designed to remove boilerplate when building HTTP handlers in Go.
+**Gohandlers** is a code-generation tool designed to remove boilerplate when building HTTP handlers in Go.
 It automatically generates serialization, validation, routing, clients, and mocks—freeing you to focus purely on your business logic.

-Here's the beauty of gohandlers at a glance:
+Here's the beauty of Gohandlers at a glance:

 -   **Automated Bindings:** Parses requests and writes responses.
 -   **Automatic Validation:** Generates field-level validation effortlessly.